 Admitted or continuing students must log in to MyAwards to view their aid package and requirements.
 The package may include some of the grants listed below.

-SEOG grants are for undergraduates with exceptional financial need (students with the lowest Expected Family Contribution), and gives priority to students who receive Pell Grant.
+Federal SEOG grants are for undergraduates with exceptional financial need (students with the lowest Expected Family Contribution) and give priority to students who receive Pell Grant.
 Due to limited funding, not every eligible student will receive SEOG; however, if eligible, they may receive another form of grant.
-If you receive additional gift aid, your SEOG award may be reduced.
+If students receive additional gift aid, the SEOG award may be reduced.

 - Cal Grant A and B fee awards are only applied toward tuition.

 - Cal Grant B Access awards can be used to cover costs including living expenses, transportation, books, and supplies.

 - For more information regarding Cal Grant eligibility, refer to the CSAC website.